MonikaSData/School_District_Analysis/README.md

 - *How is the school summary affected?*

+   - The average math score for Thomas High School slightly decreased (from 83.42 to 83.35)
+   - The passing math % for Thomas High School also slightly decreased (from 93.27 to 93.19)

+   - The average reading score for Thomas High School also slightly increased (from 83.85 to 83.90)
+   - The passing reading % for Thomas High School slightly decreased (from 97.27 to 97.02)

+   - The overall passing % for Thomas High School slightly decreased (from 90.95 to 90.63)

+   - No other metrics were affected

    ***Original School Summary (before replacing 9th grade math and reading scores for Thomas High School with NaN values)***